 I have 1 over-reaching principle that guides what type of college content I share with you, and the University of the People breaks my rule.

 (1) Colleges I share must be Regionally Accredited – this one isn’t.

 So, why keep reading?
 Because this college is worth knowing about, even if it isn’t the right fit for your teen.
-In this post, I want to make a case for University of the People.
+In this post, I want to make a case for the University of the People.
 You probably know someone who would love to attend college if cost weren’t a barrier.
 Perhaps this IS a degree your teen would consider?
 University of the People is a university doing amazing things, and they’re worth considering.

 I have to go there, just for a minute.
 My first rule, that colleges mentioned must be Regionally Accredited (RA), is important within the context of what we do here because many careers and professions won’t acknowledge a degree that isn’t RA.
 Nursing, Medicine, Pharmacy, Accounting, public school K-12 teaching, Engineering, college teaching, Dietetics, Social Work, Architecture, and many others – including those that require a state license, almost always specify a “Regionally Accredited” degree.
 Being “accredited” without the word “Regional” is not the same thing.
 If your teen earns non-RA college credit, it will almost never transfer into an RA college (all community colleges and public universities are RA), while RA college credit readily transfers into other RA colleges.
 So, as you can see, you can’t go wrong choosing RA.